mu-majid/typescript-guide/README.md

   * this project has two implementation for the CSV and Match Reader -> Inheritance and compoaition.
   * *Favor object comppsition over class inheritance* is the most misundertood statement in the javascript comunity.
 In this statement, composition means using interfaces and the `has a` relation between objects insead of the `is a` relation between classes.
 This usually done via delegation.
   * In javascript, people normally refer to object composition as uing Object.assign for example.
 Which is basically inheritance.

+  ### 5-web:
+  * This project is a front-end web framework (like React) that has basic features (like handling events, rendering content, and saving/retrieving data) that will help you build front-end components.
+The project basically has two main folders, Models and Views.
+Models is for fetching, saving, and interacting with data.
+And Views is about what is shown on the browser to the user.
+  * In this project I used `Extraction Approach` which means, Build a mega class (with tons of functionality) representing an Entity -> Then refactor that Entity class using composition -> Then Refactor The Entity class to be reusable class and represent any piece of data, not just a specific Entity.
+  * The Entity was a User class that had three main functionalities:
+  1) Ability to save/retrieve user data on a remote server.
+  2) Listen to events on a user instance, and trigger event handlers associated with these events.
+  3) Create a user with feeding the class some Attributes
+  * These three functionalities were extracted into three separate classes, and interated into User class via composition, so that, when any functionality is needed -> delegation to the responsible class occurs.